-Open Season Information:
+Open Season Information

-The Alaska Pipeline Project is fully committed to provide the public information on our Open Season Plan.
-The project has established a new internet website at www.thealaskapipelineproject.com.
-Members of the public can find our Open Season Plan submittal to FERC on the site, as well as on FERC's website.
-We welcome and invite public review and comment on the project.
+The Alaska Pipeline Project is fully committed to provide the public information on our Open Season plans and actions.
+Open season and other information can be found on the project's website at www.thealaskapipelineproject.com, as well as FERC's Internet site.